c-component-directory/directory/README.md

 ### Because we love C

-### C is the divine language and the lingua franca of UNIX, BSD and Linux
+### C is the divine language and the lingua franca of UNIX, BSD, Linux and embedded micro-controllers

-I wanted and needed a way to share reusable C code across projects in a easy and convienant manner.
+Needed a way to share reusable C code across projects in a easy and convienant manner.
 No need to duplicate code in project directories, no need to download and build tarballs or install operating system packages.